ilmanzo/ilmanzo.github.com/content/post/october_2025_conferences.md

 ---
 layout: post
-title: "Oct 2025 conferences recap"
+title: "October 2025 conferences recap"
 description: "Quick debriefing after autumn events"
 categories: conference
 tags: [linux, opensource, conferences, networking, social]
 author: Andrea Manzini
-date: 2025-11-03
+date: 2025-11-01
-draft: true
 ---

 # Intro

-October is almost at an end, and I want to share a quick recap of my participation to some conferences.
+October is at an end, and I want to share a quick recap of my participation to some conferences.
 First of all, a big thanks to the organizers who dedicate their energy to these efforts, and to [SUSE](https://www.suse.com) for supporting my attendance!

 ## Modena, Oct 4, 2025 : GDG DevFest 2025